A private pilot can get an instrument rating as quickly as in 2 weeks or take a year to complete instrument training.

 Unfriendly flight instructors don’t teach adequately, and your training flights will be shoddy.

 As a result, you will lose interest in IFR flying and delay your flight training.
-Additionally, it would help if you also focused on learning the necessary instrument flying materials.
+It would also help if you focused on learning the necessary instrument flying materials.

 If you don’t like your assigned flight instructor, request your flight school to have a different instructor on your next flight.

-Finally, I want to add a bit more about accelerated instrument courses available for Instrument rating.
+Finally, I want to add more about accelerated instrument courses available for an Instrument rating.

-Is it worth to have an accelerated instrument rating course over conventional instrument training?
+Is it worth having an accelerated instrument rating course over conventional instrument training?

 If you are in a hurry to get your Instrument rating, then go for accelerated instrument courses.

 Accelerated instrument courses are worth your money as the flight instructors are veterans.
 They are knowledgeable and charge a bit higher hourly rate.
-If you have the time, money, and dedication to get your IFR rating quickly, it is wise.
+It is ingenious to have the time, money, and dedication to get your IFR rating quickly.

 However, if you fail to grasp all the knowledge and don’t have the time to study at home for IFR within a fortnight, then the accelerated instrument training is not for you.